Kudzu

-Taxonomy and nomenclature
+Taxonomy

 The name kudzu describes one or more species in the genus Pueraria that are closely related, and some of them are considered to be varieties rather than full species.
 The morphological differences between the subspecies of P. montana are subtle; they can breed with each other, and introduced kudzu populations in the United States apparently have ancestry from more than one of the subspecies.
 They are: